jtr13/testproject/README.md

 ### Copy the repo link (GitHub)

 - [ ] 1.
 Click the green Code button, choose "HTTPS" and copy the link below.
-It should have the format: https://github.com/[USERNAME]/[REPO NAME].git
+It should have the format: https&#xfeff;://github.com/[USERNAME]/[REPONAME].git

 ### Clone the repo (RStudio)